cs257f19/web-project-web-project-team-h/README.md

 To run the website:
 - $python3 webapp.py perlman.mathcs.carleton.edu <PORT-NUMBER>

 webapp.py is located in the Webpages folder

+Current interactive feature is in the "For Host" part of our website.
+We ask the user for a host id and then displays them relevant information of their listings and listings of the same room type in the same neighborhood

 Contents:
 - Personas: directory, contains all personas developed for this project